Regulation of Care

 are working in the regulated activity in such numbers as are appropriate and

-sufficient to meet the needs and ensure the health, welfare and safety of care
+sufficient to meet the needs and ensure the health, welfare and safety of service

 (b) ensure

-that the employment of any person on a temporary basis will not prevent care
+that the employment of any person on a temporary basis will not prevent service

 needs;